-Thursday, December 20th will go down in history as a landmark day for the hemp industry.
+Thursday, December 20th of 2018 will go down in history as a landmark day for the hemp industry.
 Five decades of hemp prohibition ended when the 2018 Farm Bill was signed into law by President Trump.
 The new law officially removes hemp and its extracts from the federal list of controlled substances and legalizes hemp production in all 50 states.

 This is obviously a huge win for hemp farmers, hemp businesses and the U.S. cannabis industry as a whole.
 It’s expected to drive a sharp increase in today’s $800 million U.S. hemp market up to as much as $20 billion by 2022 according to some estimates.
 And it’s viewed by many as being a stepping stone on the path to the federal legalization of marijuana.